Huimin0114/Sensor-Measurement/MPU6050 NewFolder/README.md

 # Secure MPU6050 to Breadboard:

-•Take a piece of adhesive tape that is suitable in length to hold the MPU6050 module.
+* Take a piece of adhesive tape that is suitable in length to hold the MPU6050 module.

-•Place the MPU6050 on the breadboard in the desired location, ensuring that it lies flat and none of the pins are bent.
+* Place the MPU6050 on the breadboard in the desired location, ensuring that it lies flat and none of the pins are bent.

-•Apply the adhesive tape over the MPU6050 module, pressing firmly to adhere it to the breadboard without covering any of the pin headers or interfering with the pin connections.
+* Apply the adhesive tape over the MPU6050 module, pressing firmly to adhere it to the breadboard without covering any of the pin headers or interfering with the pin connections.

 <img width="294" alt="image" src="https://github.com/Huimin0114/Sensor-Measurement/assets/161892823/cef593ba-6901-4365-8b3a-13c465ac6f0d">